rakugoteam/rakugo-docs/docs/rakuscript.md

 ### Use variables
 ```<[var_name]> or <[char_tag].[var_name]>```

-You can use variables in Say, Rakugo replace them by their values in String before send signal [[say|Rakugo-Singleton#say-characterdictionary-textstring]].
+You can use variables in Say, Rakugo replace them by their values in String before send signal [say].

 ##### Example